Komet/MediaElch/docs/contributing/scraper-interface.md

 Using one large scraper class has been proven to have multiple edge cases.
 The following has happened in MediaElch before:

- - scraping is in progress and settings changed
+ - Scraping is in progress and settings changed.
- - scraping or search is in progress and a new search/scrape job has been
+ - Scraping or search is in progress and a new search/scrape job has been
    triggered:
-   - the currently used TV show changes -> data changed for the wrong show
+   The currently used TV show changes -> data changed for the wrong show.
- - scraping is in progress and all TV shows are reloaded
+ - Scraping is in progress and all TV shows are reloaded
-   - use after free crash because the used pointer becomes invalid
+   Use after free crash because a pointer becomes invalid.

 Most of the points above can be avoided by having a self-contained search object.
-The search job class must provide a "finished" signal.
+The search job class must provide a “finished” signal.
 This signal must take a pointer to the search job itself.
 By accessing the pointer, information can be obtained like the result code, result list and error messages.

 Previous versions of this document suggested to have a signal for success and error scenarios.
 However, this leads to duplicated code for object deletion and during object creation:  Two signals must be connected.
 Only passing the result list or error code is also disadvantageous because then the user has to store the scrape job (pointer) somewhere to delete it after completion.